helloturbine/turbine-docs/docs/records/purchase_orders.md

 1. Select the "Add line item" button on the right of a PO.
 2. Enter the price, quantity, Turbine SKU or component, and Node and hit the "Add" button.

-Note that once a PO has been fully received it is no longer editable, so a PO can only be edited until items have been completely received.
+Note that once a PO has been fully or partially received it is no longer editable, so a PO can only be edited until items have been completely received.

 ## Active vs Inactive Purchase Orders